 We have to put a break to this.
 Take stock of what has been done and how to correct it.
 Upgrading these institutions, upgrading the teachers.
 We have to also recognise those who acquire such skills.
 Their students did not join carpentry because they did not know how to do physics.
 The dignity of labour has to be provided.

 For innovation in this sector, vocational and normal education courses should go hand in glove.
 In Switzerland, for example, up to the 12th standard, everybody does certain vocations as well as the physics, chemistry, mathematics, history, geography.
-At the end of the 12th standard, depending upon aptitude, students go to college education.
-Otherwise they continue in vocational training to become a great refrigeration expert, or a medical device developer.
+At the end of the 12th standard, depending upon aptitude, students go to a college education.
+Otherwise, they continue in vocational training to become a great refrigeration expert or a medical device developer.

 A sustainability filter is one in which any suggestion, any idea, any plan or any analysis passes through the various dimensions of this filter.
 Is it energy intensive or energy saving?
 Is it inclusive or not so inclusive?
 All the attributes of sustainability have to be satisfied.